- Professor Janette Webb

 - Professor of Sociology of Organisations

 - S2 Chisholm House High School Yards Edinburgh UK EH1 1LZ

 - +44 (0)131 650 3987

 - Research Interests

 - Sustainability, economic sociology, energy and society, cities, European heat and energy efficiency policy and practice, energy governance

 Please email for appointment

 My research concerns social studies of energy and climate change.
 In collaboration with the EPSRC Centre on Innovation and Energy Demand, our research group is studying comparative European heat and energy efficiency policies and practices.
 Recent Heat and the City research focused on urban energy governance and organisation in globalising markets.
 Further work is analysing local engagement in energy developments (funding from Energy Technologies Institute and UK Energy Research Centre) and evaluating the Scottish Energy Efficiency Pilots (funding from Scottish ClimateXChange).
 Our research is used in 2017 Scottish Government Energy Strategy Consultations and 2013 UK Government Heat Strategy.

-I also work with Informatics engineers on people's interactions with digital systems for feedback on energy use.
+I also work with Informatics engineers on living labs and social interactions with digital systems for energy feedback.

 I am a member of the Scottish Government Fuel Poverty Review Panel and Adviser on Scotland's Climate Chaneg Plan and Energy Strategy; UK Government BEIS Steering Group on Heat Networks and Consumer Protection Research; RSE Inquiry into the Future of Energy in Scotland; Chair of the 2016 Advisory Group on Heat and Energy Efficiency, UK Committee on Climate Change, and Trustee of environmental charity, SNIFFER.

 (2016) Hawkey, D., Webb, J., Lovell, H., McCrone, D., Tingey, M. and Winskel, M. Sustainable Urban Energy Policy: Heat and the City Abingdon: Routledge